fpinjava/fpinjava/README.md

 There are two ways to download this project.
 You may:

-- Click on the Download ZIP button on this page (https://github.com/pysaumont/fpinjava) to download a ZIP archive, then unzip it in the directory of your choice
+- Click on the **Download ZIP** button on this page (https://github.com/fpinjava/fpinjava) to download a ZIP archive, then unzip it in the directory of your choice
 - Or you can clone the project using Git, in order ot be able to update it easily when modifications or additions are made to the project.
-For this, you will need to have Git installed on you PC and use the URL available on this page in the SSH Clone URL area.
+For this, you will need to have Git installed on you PC and use the URL available on this page in the **SSH clone URL** area.

 # Importing into Eclipse